ImRuchiShah/Data-Analysis-Project---Maven-Toys-Sales/README.md

  * Is Products Monthly Revenue going up or down?
  * Which are main product Revenue drivers?
  * Are there any seasonal trends in the sales data?
  * Are there any missing product in stock?
-How much is revenue loss due to such out of stock products?

 **Steps Performed:**
 - Connecting and Shaping the source date